Viktor Schlegel

 • How can we robustly evaluate these adaptation capabilities and how representative are these evaluations of real-world scenarios?

-Currently, I am based in Singapore where I work with Imperial College London on algorithms for security and privacy to address the challenges of confidentiality and data sharing in the context of healthcare.
+Currently, I am based in Singapore where I manage Imperial College London’s IN-CYPHER research programme that concerns itself with protecting the medical devices in Singapore’s hospitals against cybersecurity threats.
+Within the programme, my research is focussed on algorithms for security and privacy to address the challenges of confidentiality and data sharing in the context of healthcare.

 Prior to that, I was working with with ASUS AICS in Singapore (2022-2024), where I was conducing research on data-driven intelligent hospital information systems.
 Before that, I was a lecturer at the University of Manchester (2020-2022).
 There, I also obtained my PhD in Computer Science, supervised by Dr Riza-Batista Navarro and Prof. Goran Nenadic (2018-2021).
 Prior to my PhD, I obtained my B.Sc. and M.Sc. in Computer Science at the University of Passau (2011-2017) and I worked at Siemens ProductCERT in Munich (2016-2017).